MarceauFillon/mfillon.github.io/_pages/resume.md

-With a strong background in robotics and software engineering, from CPE LYON and UPC Barcelona, I managed to build myself a set of skills in various languages such as Python, Java, C and C#, with various robotic applications that I describe in my resume.
-Even more relevant to INVETECH, I recently worked in two high technology companies in USA and Hong Kong.
+With a strong background in robotics and software engineering, from CPE LYON and UPC Barcelona, I managed to build myself a set of skills in various languages such as Python, Java, C and C#, with various robotic and software applications.

+I recently worked in two high technology companies in USA and Hong Kong.
 Those two experiences enhanced my programming and project skills, but also opened my mind to various cultural and professional environments.